ItsAlanK/portfolio-tracker/README.md

 ## Technologies ##
 Technologies used in this project:
 - [Python](https://www.python.org/) is the main technology used in creating all the functionality of this tool using some libraries to expand it's capabilities.
-- [HTML](https://developer.mozilla.org/en-US/docs/Web/HTML) is used simply to house the terminal and was created in the [template](https://github.com/Code-Institute-Org/python-essentials-template) used for the repo.
+- [HTML](https://developer.mozilla.org/en-US/docs/Web/HTML) and [Javascript](https://developer.mozilla.org/en-US/docs/Web/JavaScript) are used simply to house and launch the terminal and these files were created in the [template](https://github.com/Code-Institute-Org/python-essentials-template) used for the repo.
 - [GSpread](https://docs.gspread.org/en/v4.0.1/) is used in order to receive and manipulate data found in the Google Sheets spreadsheets.
 - [Google OAuth](https://developers.google.com/identity/protocols/oauth2) is required in order to use the Google API's to access the spreadsheets.
 - [Finnhub.io](https://finnhub.io/) is the API used to access live price data for stocks and crypto.